benlasko/Capstone-2/README.md

 ## Summary

 ####  The dataset I used was from Kaggle and it had a collection of about 14,000 tweets from February of 2015 about six major airlines.
 The tweets were prelabeled by sentiment.
 I conducted EDA and plotted the distribution of all sentiment counts and the distribution of sentiment counts by airline.
 Then I created a word cloud to visualize the most common words in the corpus of tweets.
 After that I used natural language processing techniques to analyze the tweets.
 The tweets were cleaned using a text cleaning pipeline I built.
 I show some examples of the original vs cleaned tweets and some information about the lexical diversity of the corpus.
 I created a second word cloud to show the most common words found in the cleaned corpus.
 Following that I printed out some examples of the context in which two of the most common words in the corpus were found.
 #### After cleaning the text I tested five supervised learning models to classify the tweets by sentiment.
-You'll see the scores I was able to get with my models after a little tuning.
-I wanted to try an unsupervised learning approach to analyze the data also so I used a TF-IDF vectorizer, PCA, and k-means clustering, to begin that process.
+You'll see the scores I was able to get with my models after some tuning.
+I wanted to try an unsupervised learning approach to analyze the data also so I used a TF-IDF vectorizer, PCA, and k-means clustering to begin that process.

 <br>